9 Common Software Testing Myths and Facts

 Test leads do not ‘test’

-I had a colleague at a client located in the US, where we were both handling a module each in a project.
-He had 3 offshore resources reporting to him and whenever he made effort estimates or test plan, he always did so taking into consideration only 3 people for test design and test execution.
+I had a colleague at a client located in the US, where we were both handling a module in a project.
+He had 3 offshore resources reporting to him and whenever he made effort estimates or test plans, he always did so taking into consideration only 3 people for test design and test execution.

 When this came up in an audit meeting and he was asked why he was not counting him (my colleague) to be involved in these activities, his answer baffled many of us.
 He thinks it is beneath him as a test lead to write test cases and execute them.
 He would not bother with those tasks because he thinks they are “lowly” and that he would only overlook or coordinate the process.